MarcusMoeller/marcusmoeller.github.io/index.markdown

 # Conclusion

 The data has taught us that some districts have been more affected, some hours are busier, and that some drugs are more prevalent.
 All these are facts that the SFPD can use to optimize their police force for both prevention and treatment of crime.
 Some of the initiatives which the SFPD have reported throughout the years have been numerous <a href="https://www.sanfranciscopolice.org/search?search=drug%20crimes&type=All&page=2"> sobriety checkpoints</a>, where the police systematically checks drivers for DUIs.
 Furthermore, the police has taken part in several prescription drug <a href="https://www.sanfranciscopolice.org/news/sfpd-nationwide-prescription-drug-take-back-day-nets-over"> "Take back" days</a>, where citizens are able to safely and securely get rid of unwanted prescription drugs.
-Lastly, the SFPD has initiated different more specific initiatives to fight the drug-related crimes throughout the city, such as the <a href="https://www.sanfranciscopolice.org/news/sfpd-announces-opiate-overdose-prevention-program"> Opiate Overdose Prevention Program</a>, which turned out to be a success according to the <a href="https://www.sanfranciscopolice.org/news/sfpd-experiences-continued-success-opiate-overdose-reversals"> SFPD news</a>.
+Lastly, the SFPD has initiated more specific initiatives to fight the drug-related crimes throughout the city, such as the <a href="https://www.sanfranciscopolice.org/news/sfpd-announces-opiate-overdose-prevention-program"> Opiate Overdose Prevention Program</a>, which turned out to be a success according to the <a href="https://www.sanfranciscopolice.org/news/sfpd-experiences-continued-success-opiate-overdose-reversals"> SFPD news</a>.

 The data and the SFPD report have shown that the San Francisco Police Department has managed to decrease the amount of drug-related crimes in the city from its peak around 2008 until 2017.